enjaku4/rabarber/CONTRIBUTING.md

 When opening an issue:

+* describe the steps to reproduce the problem.
 * include the stack trace if there is an error.
 * specify the versions of: Rabarber, Ruby, Rails, etc.